 - You don’t have a job offer yet

 - You want to work for more than one employer in Canada

 - You want to work in more than one location

 - You’d like to earn some money so that you can travel

 The following countries allow for the Working Holiday Visa for their citizens.
-Each country has a specific age eligibility and maximum validity.
+The Working Holiday Visa Canada age limit changes depending on which country you are coming from.
+Each country has specific age eligibility and maximum validity.

 Austria: Age 18-30, 12 months

 Estonia: Age 18-35, 12 months

 France: Age 18-35, 24 months

 Ireland: Age 18-35, 24 months